Smoky Whisky: A Journey Through the World of Peat and Smoke

 The nose is light and refreshing, with aromas of green apple, mint, and a hint of smoke.
 On the palate, it delivers a delicate smokiness intertwined with citrus, pear, and a touch of oak, leading to a clean, crisp finish.
 Hakushu Distiller’s Reserve is known for its subtle, elegant approach to smokiness, making it a perfect choice for those looking to explore peated whisky with a lighter touch.

-Peat Monster Whisky
+Peat Monster Smoky Whisky

 Enjoying Smoky Whisky